Get the Best NJ Home Loan

 - Property Appraisal: We get your property appraised.
 The report is written by a licensed appraiser who visits the property and measures it, draws a simple floor plan and takes photos.
 The appraiser also compares the property to other recently sold properties in the area to determine “fair market value.”

-- Title Search & Title Report: The search and report documents who owns the property and what leans, if any, are against it; all leans must be paid and satisfied prior to funding your New Jersey or New York home loan mortgage.
+- Title Search & Title Report: The search and report documents who owns the property and what leans, if any, are against it; all leans must be paid and satisfied prior to funding your New Jersey home loan mortgage.
 The report will also include information about any easements or other rights that apply to the property.

-- Underwriting: After the loan processing is complete, an Underwriter will review and analyze your New Jersey or New York mortgage loan package.
+- Underwriting: After the loan processing is complete, an Underwriter will review and analyze your New Jersey mortgage loan package.
 If mortgage insurance is required for your loan, the underwriter will also submit the loan package to a mortgage insurance company for review.
 The underwriting process usually takes two days or less to complete.

 – Housing Expense Ratio is the percentage of your gross monthly income it takes to make your house payment, including taxes and insurance.
 If you earn $3,600 and your house expense is $1,200, you have a 33% housing ratio (1,200 is one third of 3,600).